Rasta (singer)

-Stefan Đurić (Стефан Ђурић; born 16 November 1989), better known as Rasta (Раста), is a Serbian rapper and singer from Priština.
-He gained mainstream recognition with his singles "Kavasaki" (2014) and "Cavali" (2015), and is additionally known for popularizing the Auto-Tune pitch correction effect in the western Balkans and for often promoting marijuana in his songs.
+Stefan Đurić (Стефан Ђурић; born 16 November 1989), better known as Rasta (Раста), is a Serbian rapper, singer, songwriter and producer from Priština.
+Recognized as one of the most popular Serbian artists of his generation, Rasta is known for popularizing the Auto-Tune pitch correction effect in the western Balkans and for often promoting marijuana in his songs.

-Rasta founded a record label imprint, called Balkaton Gang.
+He has also written and produced songs for other prominent regional artists, including Boban Rajović, Dara Bubamara, Ana Stanić, Sandra Afrika, Elena Kitić, Breskvica, Nikolija and Teodora Džehverović. Đurić is the founder of the record label Balkaton Gang.
+In addition to music, Rasta starred as himself in the biographical film 3211 (2023).

 Early life

 Stefan Đurić was born on 16 November 1989 in Priština, SFR Yugoslavia.
 His parents, Slađana and Drago Đurić, worked as professors at the University of Belgrade.
 When the Kosovo War began, he relocated to Srebrenica where he lived with his grandmother.
 After several years, Đurić eventually settled in Belgrade, where he was reunited with his parents.
-Before he started creating music, Đurić had initially hosted a show about reggae on the Radio Belgrade as a teenager.
+Before he started creating music, Đurić had initially hosted a show about reggae music on the Radio Belgrade as a teenager.

 Career

 Rasta began his career in the early two-thousands by organizing R&B and dancehall parties in Belgrade as well as by writing music for student films.
 Before pursuing a solo career, he had been involved in collectives Prva Postava and Show Program, where he served as a singjay.
 His debut mixtape, titled Sensemilia Mixtape, was released in 2009 featuring LMR.
 The following year, Rasta released his succeeding bodies of work, R&B-influenced One i lova in collaboration with Cvija and crunk-influenced Kaseta featuring hip hop collective Unija.
 Same year in April, he also served as the opening act for 50 Cent in Belgrade.

 In December 2011, Rasta released his first album, titled Superstar, through Mascom Records.
 The album, produced by Coby, was also created in collaboration with Serbian hip hop label Bassivity Music, whom he continued working with afterwards.

 In July 2014, Rasta broke through mainstream with his viral hit "Kavasaki", collecting over 60 million views on YouTube.
 The success was followed with his next single "Kavali", released in June the following year, which surpassed "Kavasaki" in views.
 Also in 2015, he established a record label in partnership with Bassivity, called Balkaton.
 With singles "Euforija" and "Hotel", released during the summer of 2016, he solidified his position as one of the most popular regional artists, especially in Serbian diaspora.
 During these years, Rasta also started writing and producing songs for other popular Serbian performers, including Dara Bubamara, Ana Nikolić, Ana Stanić, Sandra Afrika and Elena Kitić.